** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 This expression behaves the same as explained earlier, with the difference that the records will be pulled from the process selected in the ProcessField field.
 See the examples below.

-This field needs to have a Formula Expression ChooseProduct.Record[ChemicalCharacteristics].pH
+This field needs to have a Formula Expression:

-With the same example as above, when there may be multiple Chemical Characterization Records in the Register Product Process, it is advisable to have an intermediate field where the user can select which of the characterization records to pull the data from.
+Similar to the previous example, when there may be multiple Chemical Characterization records in the Register Product process, it is advisable to have an intermediate field where the user can select which of the Chemical Characterization records to pull the data from.

 As you have seen already, it is possible to "connect" multiple record and process references in one expression.
 For example, it is possible to access the system information about the process where the record was created using the expression: